DIAGNijmegen/website-content/website-ai-for-health/content/pages/proposals.md

 - A clinical supervisor must be provided
 - All data (including labels and annotations) for the project has already been collected
 - There is a clearly defined clinical problem to be solved
+- Projects are aimed at creating practical clinical solutions and not for investigating fundamental research questions

 To propose a new project, please fill out this [form](https://drive.google.com/file/d/1qXZgWWkHQPRmLUq7ecfEKmnFq9oWVg7T/view?usp=sharing).
 We ask you to send the completed form to [aiforhealth@radboudumc.nl](mailto:aiforhealth@radboudumc.nl) and to make an appointment to discuss the project proposal during one of the consultation hours following the weekly AI for Health [meeting](https://www.ai-for-health.nl/meeting/) (every Thursday afternoon 16:00 - 17:00 PM).